 Stoneware circular sculpture,

-Matthew’s influences and inspirations for his beautiful ceramic circular sculptures include – geometric and optical art, constructivist themes, and modern architecture and design.
+Matthew’s influences and inspirations for this beautiful pastel blue sculpture include – geometric and optical art, constructivist themes, and modern architecture and design.
 He pursues these interests in an abstract sense by exploring shape and making mathematically constructed pieces in clay, each built up of many different wheel-thrown sections.
-On completion each form conveys different and individual properties of space, light, and colour, and sustains an expression of abstract and rhythmical beauty from its pattern of shape.
+On completion, each form conveys different and individual properties of space, light, and colour, and sustains an expression of abstract and rhythmical beauty from its pattern of shape.